thilinawaks1999/CP-Lab-2/README.md

 ## Constraints

-There are 2 main classes (Bus & Rider) that we have to observe in different points of view.
+There are 2 main classes (Bus & Rider)

 ### Bus